Domestic violence survivors get new protections

-ALBANY — Gov. Andrew M. Cuomo on Thursday signed three measures into law that will make “economic abuse” an element of the crime of domestic violence, gives survivors the right to vote by mail, and allow victims to report abuse to any police agency regardless of where the crime happened.
+ALBANY — Gov. Andrew M. Cuomo signed into law Thursday three measures that will make “economic abuse” an element of the crime of domestic violence, give survivors the right to vote by mail, and allow victims to report abuse to any police agency regardless where the crime happened.

 One law will include identity theft, grand larceny and coercion as illegal acts under the crime of domestic violence.
 To be prosecuted as an act of domestic violence, the actions must have “resulted in actual physical or emotional injury or have created a substantial risk of physical or emotional harm to such person or such person's child,” according to the law’s text.